 WHAT IS MENTOPLASTY PROCEDURE LIKE?

-Surgeons perform chin reduction procedures general anesthesia.
+Surgeons perform chin reduction procedures with general anesthesia.
 The procedure takes an hour or two.
 To reduce movement after the surgery, the doctor may place a facial support band under the chin and jaw.
 A hospital stay is not required.

-A submentoplasty is minor surgery that takes about 45 minutes but necessitates fewer sutures than a mentoplasty.
+A submentoplasty is minor surgery that takes about 45 minutes but necessitates fewer sutures than mentoplasty.
 It typically requires oral sedation, which means you’ll need someone to drive you home after the procedure.
 Swelling and bruising go down noticeably after two or three days.

 Each deoxycholic acid injection session takes about 20 to 30 minutes.
 The practitioner will administer a local anesthetic such as, for example, EMLA cream, and do a series of 20 to 30 injections.
 Even though it’s not a surgical procedure, there may be pain, and it’s not unusual for swelling and a certain amount of discomfort to last for up to 10 days afterwards.

 If you’re unsatisfied with your prominent or double chin, which of these options is right for you?
 Because every case is different, your best bet is a consultation with a qualified cosmetic medicine professional who can assess your facial profile, your goals and comfort level with surgery.
 Together, you can choose a course of action that will improve your chin’s appearance.